bharatbalothia/wcelab-s4s-app-integration/README.md

 1. Create account configuration by clicking on Add a new account
    1. Leave all fileds blank Click on ‘Connect’
    1. Ensure All fields are seen and populated with values.
-1. Modify the S4S service url and Authorization values (Client ID and Client secret )
+1. Modify the S4S service url and Authorization values (Client ID and Client secret ) in below Http Connectors and in the log statements.
    1. Click on  Http Connector 1
    1. Modify URL
    1. Modify Client ID & Client Secret in 'Authroization' Field